demiancy/tutorial-php-1/README.md

     docker-compose run php composer install

 In the repository you have the export of the data base used in this tutorial.

+To set the data base access, you create the file app/src/config/.env (You can use .env.example as an example).